Edujugon/PushNotification/readme.md

     $push->getUnregisteredDeviceTokens();

 This method returns an array of unregistered tokens from the Push service provider.
-If there aren't any unregistered tokens, returns an empty array.
+If there isn't any unregistered token, it will return an empty array.

+### Laravel Alias Facade

+After register the Alias Facade for this Package, you can use it like follows:

+    PushNotification::setMessage(['message'=>'This is the message','title'=>'This is the title']) ->setApiKey('Server-API-Key')
+                            ->setDevicesToken(['deviceToken1','deviceToken2','deviceToken3'...])
+                            ->send()
+                            ->getFeedback();

+It would return the Push Feedback of the Notification sent.